caorong/chsize/README.md

 ```

-because python only take care of count of word, not if it is half width or full width.
+because python only take care of count of word, do not care if it is half width or full width.